B-Lei/inaturalist-discord-bot/README.md

 After all "pic" commands, you can optionally add search terms to narrow the picture selection, e.g. "&birdpic canada goose".

 ​Commands:
   ampic    Amphibian pics
   birdpic  Bird pics
   bugpic   Insect pics
-  clearcache Clear memory
+  clearmem Clear memory
   fishpic  Fish pics
   help     Shows this message
   mampic   Mammal pics
   molpic   Mollusk pics
   mushpic  Fungus pics
-  namehide   Hide names using spoiler tags nameshow   Show names plantpic   Plant pics reppic     Reptile pics search     Search using a query
+  namehide Hide names using spoilers nameshow Show names without spoilers plantpic Plant pics reppic   Reptile pics search   Search using a query

 Type &help command for more info on a command.
 You can also type &help category for more info on a category.